EDITOR’S NOTE: This story has been updated to better reflect the nature of the alleged sexual abuse of Debbie Vasquez.

 Legal counsel told BP the age of consent in Texas is 17.

-The woman with whom Amyx had an affair when she was a teen — identified by the Amyxes and the Houston Chronicle as Debbie Vasquez — told the Chronicle she was 14 when she first had sexual contact with “her pastor in Sanger,” Texas.
+The woman whom Amyx allegedly molested when she was a teen — identified by the Amyxes and the Houston Chronicle as Debbie Vasquez — told the Chronicle she was 14 when “her pastor in Sanger,” Texas first had sexual contact with her.

 The Chronicle did not state explicitly the identity of the pastor who allegedly molested Vasquez at 14, though it said Amyx admitted fathering the child she bore at age 18.
-Amyx told BP their affair occurred at Calvary Baptist Church in Lewisville, Texas.
+Amyx told BP the incident occurred at Calvary Baptist Church in Lewisville, Texas.

 — Brentwood Baptist Church in Houston did not respond to BP’s request for comment prior to its publication deadline.
 The bylaws workgroup stated “no further inquiry is warranted” based on the information Greear provided.